 The right of using the name, trademarks, logos and brands of the International Dzogchen Community Association is granted to the Ling’s Gakyil by the International Gakyil.

-The name, trademarks, logos and brands of the Association and other related trademarks, logos and brands together with relevant web domains may be used exclusively according to the procedures laid down in the present Statute and in the Code of Use for the International Dzogchen Community Trademarks, Logos and Brands.
+The name, trademarks, logos and brands of the Association and other related trademarks, logos and brands together with relevant web domains may be used only in strict adherence of the procedures laid out in the present Statute and in the Code of Use for the International Dzogchen Community Trademarks, Logos and Brands.

 The International Dzogchen Community members, Lings, and Gar’s Gakyils must observe the Code of Use for the International Dzogchen Community Trademarks, Logos and Brands in full.

-Possible modifications to the Code of Use for the International Dzogchen Community Trademarks, Logos and Brands must be decided upon by the International Gakyil, and should be ratified by the International President.
+Possible modifications to the Code of Use for the International Dzogchen Community Trademarks, Logos and Brands must be decided upon by the International Gakyil, and should be ratified by the Honorary President.

 ACCOUNTING PERIOD, ACCOUNTING, THE BUDGET AND THE SOCIAL INFORMATION